 - in the case of brokering, the goods and technologies are in Part 2 of the DSGL

-Verbal supply is also exempt from controls under the Australian Export control framework.
+Verbal supply is also exempt from controls under Australia's export control system.

 How do I check if export controls apply?